Communicative competence ability. Communicative competence. Communication competencies of a business person

 The operational structural model of a communicative personality has the following form:

 The main task of the secondary general education system is to prepare schoolchildren for life in society, providing them with the necessary knowledge and communication skills.
-Based on this, teachers and parents need to consider the formation of the communicative competence of schoolchildren as the basis for successful social activity of the individual.
+Based on this, teachers and parents need to consider the formation of communicative competence of schoolchildren as the basis for successful social activity of the individual.

 Definition of communicative competence